pytorch/serve/examples/Huggingface_Transformers/README.md

 #### Setting the extra_files

-If intended to use Transformer handler for question answering, the sample_text.txt should be formated as follows:
+To use Transformer handler for question answering, the sample_text.txt should be formated as follows:

 `{"question" :"Who was Jim Henson?", "text": "Jim Henson was a nice puppet"}`